 Strategy • Background • Next Steps • Available Resources

-Today, at many campuses in the Bonner network, Bonner Scholars or Leaders enroll in corollary majors, minors, concentrations, or certificates.
-A few campuses even require them to do so, making the Bonner Program fully integrated (curricular and co-curricular).
+Many campuses are developing minors, concentrations, or certificates that link directly to their community or civic engagement programs.
+A few campuses in the Bonner Network require Bonners to enroll in theirs, making the Bonner Program fully integrated (curricular and co-curricular).
 Others have developed issue-focused concentrations.
 Below are just a few models:

 - Allegheny College: Values, Ethics and Social Action (major or minor)